Sunday of Week 1 of Advent (Year A)

 One taken, one left

-Of course, in our daily lives we have to work, cook food, earn our living, take care of our families…but we must also prepare for the final call.
+Of course, in our daily lives we have to work, cook food, earn our living and take care of our families.
+But we must also prepare for the final call.
 That is the most basic reality of our lives.
 If we forget that, all our other success is actually failure.
 Let us remember the story of Martha and Mary.
-Martha was so busy about good things, about taking care of others but it was Mary who was in the right place, in touch with the centre of meaning, the Word made flesh.
+Martha was so busy about good things and concerned about taking care of others, but it was Mary who had “chosen the better part”, in touch with the centre of meaning, the Word made flesh.

-And we do not know when the Lord will come.
-“If the owner of the house had known in what part of the night the thief was coming, he would have stayed awake and not let his house be broken into…” And, in many ways, it is a blessing that we do not know the day nor the hour.
+And in many ways, it is a blessing that we do not know the day nor the hour.
 On the one hand, if we did know, we could be filled with a terrible anxiety knowing what the final blow was going to be or, on the other hand, we would let our lives go completely to pot knowing that we could straighten everything out at the last minute.
 In either case, our world would become a terrible place in which to live.
-So it is a question of being ready for any eventuality.
-“Stay awake, for you do not know on what day your Lord is coming…”
+So it is a question of being ready for any eventuality:

 How to prepare?